liuxin811/SRGAN-improved/README.md

 path_valid_HR_orin = 'your_dir\\DIV2K_valid_HR\\'
 path_valid_LR_orin = 'your_dir\\DIV2K_valid_LR_bicubic\\X4\\'
 ```
-3. You should initiate the parameters for training in `config.py` <br>
+3. You should change the parameters suitalbe for your GPU/CPU in `config.py` <br>

 parameters  | note
   ------------- | -------------